 Step 1: Check Your Provincial Eligibility

 Start by finding out whether your province offers public health coverage for study permit holders.
 If you are studying in BC, Alberta, or Saskatchewan, register as soon as you arrive — your arrival checklist for international students is a good place to confirm all the steps.
 Budget for private insurance during any waiting period.
-Canada’s immigration authority (IRCC) requires all study permit holders to maintain adequate student health insurance in Canada, so this is not just a university rule.
+Canada’s immigration authority (IRCC) expects study permit applicants to show they can support themselves, and your school and province require health coverage — so this is not just a formality.

 Step 2: Review Your University’s Mandatory Plan